The history behind Sharpes Stockfeed.

 In the 1950s there were major changes in the feeding of intensive livestock, especially poultry and pigs.
 Sharpes developed with these changes and is today manufacturing nutritionally balanced rations for all farm livestock.
 Poultry feeds for egg-laying birds remain the core element of the business.

 Farming was the only career Alastair wanted to pursue and on leaving school in 1962 he worked in sheep and beef farming prior to going to Massey University.
 A few seasons of shearing and farm management preceded Alastair and Nicky’s move to the Wairarapa onto the farm where the Sharpes Stockfeed business was built from very simple beginnings in 1974.
 The first feed from the Carterton mill was produced in 1975 and the mill operation in Lower Hutt finally closed in the early 80s.
 Alastair bought his brother’s share in 2001 and nervously went it alone.

 Relocation and expansion

-In 1980 Sharpes Feedmill relocated its manufacturing operation from Lower Hutt to rural Wairarapa where much of the grain used in the manufacturing process is grown.
+1980 Sharpes Feedmill relocated its manufacturing operation from Lower Hutt to rural Wairarapa, where much of the grain used in the manufacturing process is grown.

-In 1991 a computerised batching plant was installed which greatly increased our ability to produce rations that reflected the needs of intensive livestock farming.
+1991 a computerised batching plant was installed, which greatly increased our ability to produce rations that reflected the needs of intensive livestock farming.

-In 2009, Alastair and Nicky’s daughter inlaw, Sara Orsborn, came on board as the Marketing & Sales Manager for Sharpes Stockfeed.
+2009, Alastair and Nicky’s daughter in-law, Sara Orsborn, came on board as the Marketing & Sales Manager for Sharpes Stock Feeds.
 The business grew into supplying volumes outside the Wairarapa region.

-In 2013, Alastair and Nicky’s son Sam with his wife (Sara) and 3 children moved into the family home located right next to the Sharpes Stockfeed mill.
-Sam and Sara, alongside Sams father Alastair, are now managing the family business.
+2013, Alastair and Nicky’s son Sam with his wife (Sara) and three children moved into the family home located right next to the Sharpes Stock Feeds mill.
+Sam and Sara, alongside Sam’s father Alastair, are now managing the family business.